xyxj1024/xyxj1024.github.io/_posts/2023-06-25-a-control-plane-for-containerized-envoy-proxies.md

 }
 ```

-The `ServiceLabels` structure will be passed to the following function via a [channel](https://dave.cheney.net/2014/03/19/channel-axioms):
+The `ServiceLabels` structure will be passed to the following `Discover` function via a [Go channel](https://dave.cheney.net/2014/03/19/channel-axioms):

 ```go
 type Manager struct {